 We provide expertise in designing and managing captives for clients using our local knowledge and consulting expertise to ensure they create maximum value.
 This includes issuing watertight policy documentation, designing innovative, leading-edge captive solutions, providing clear and accurate management information that supports strategic decision making, or helping you steer a safe path through the regulatory minefield.

 Focus on one goal4>

-Ensuring the long-term success of your captive.
-We recognize that your captive is your subsidiary and make sure it acts in full compliance with your Group's requirements and contributes to wider Corporate strategies.
+Our goal is to ensure the long-term success of your captive.
+We recognize that your captive is your subsidiary and make sure it acts in full compliance with your group's requirements and contributes to wider corporate strategies.

-This delivery of expert advice and exceptional service, combined with our determination to understand and respond creatively to the needs of your business is at the heart of our Trusted Advisor model; delivering the quality of innovative advice and efficiency that you expect from your own team.
+This delivery of expert advice and exceptional service, combined with our determination to understand and respond creatively to the needs of your business is at the heart of our Trusted Advisor model.
+We deliver the quality of innovative advice and efficiency that you expect from your own team.

 Coverage availability and flexibility